-Sub no Interest Summary of submission New development must not increase traffic on nearby residential streets such as McKean and Hodgkinson Streets Amenity The constitution of a side decay Market of North Addition of Charles by Nice the Resident A.C. and Resident and A.C. and Resident The amenity of residents on McKean St and Hodkinson Street abutting the Precinct 4 Queens Parade sites should also be preserved.
+Sub no Interest Summary of submission New development must not increase traffic on nearby residential streets such as McKean and Hodgkinson Streets Amenity The amenity of residents on McKean St and Hodkinson Street abutting the Precinct 4 Queens Parade sites should also be preserved.
 Preserving amenity could be achieved by low and mandatory height limits, maximum setbacks Would support if planning controls would achieve no loss of amenity.
-Controls don't reflect consultant advice Council Officers have diverged from the original advice provided by Hansen Partnership Height • The retention of the heritage character and the amenity of local residents can be achieved by supporting the lower maximum building height of 5 storeys (with 4 storeys preferred).
-Laneways • Council officers have inadequately assessed the impact on, and the capability of, laneway access to existing Queens Parade sites in Precinct 4.
+Controls don't reflect consultant advice Council Officers have diverged from the original advice provided by Hansen Partnership Height The retention of the heritage character and the amenity of local residents can be achieved by supporting the lower maximum building height of 5 storeys (with 4 storeys preferred).
+Inneways Council officers have inadequately assessed the impact on, and the capability of, laneway access to existing Queens Parade sites in Precinct 4.
 The proposed 6 storey maximum building height proposed will generate significantly more traffic.
-Parking There is not any object to instife any order to any development.
-There is not enough parking to justify any reductions in new developments.
+Parking There is not enough parking to justify any reductions in new developments.
 Negative outcomes (traffic) can be mitigated by supporting the lower maximum building height of 5 storeys (with 4 storeys preferred).
-Rear setbacks Setbacks are inadequate and should be increased to protect resident amenity The Res Code B17 standard should be used 251 Visitor - Melbourne Heritage Maintain village atmosphere of small shops in beautiful heritage precinct.
+Rear setbacks Setbacks are inadequated should be increased to protect resident amenity The Res Code B17 standard should be used 251 Visitor - Melbourne Heritage Maintain village atmosphere of small shops in beautiful heritage precinct.
 A lot of heritage has been lost to large scale developments in the inner north Maintain heritage parapets against the sky.
 Village feel and heritage is what makes this so appealing, important to retain it.
-Overshadowing If Queens Parade were to be overshadowed it wouldn't be pleasant and would cause people to shop elsewhere - bad for traders Parties Output Description D With increased density, parking will be a problem which will be another reason not to go to shop in Queens Parade Laneways Laneways are precious remnants of a bygone era - don't want them destroyed Plan Melbourne Direction 5.1.2 - local communities should lead the planning of their centres - community should be assisted to determine the built form 252 Resident - Noone Street Neighbourhood character/heritage Shopping strips such as Queens Parade are part of the fabric of the area Help and the stripe has been part of the fabric of the area Help and the stripe has been part of the fabric of the area Help and the stripe has been part of the fabric of the area Help and the stripe has been part of the fabric of the area Help and the stripe has been part of the fabric of the area Help and the stripe has been part of the fabric of the area Help and the stripe has been part of the fabric of the area Help and the stripe has been part of the fabric of the area Help and the stripe has been part of the fabric of the area Help and the stripe has been part of the fabric of the area Help and the stripe has been part of the fabric of the area Help and the stripe has been part of the fabric of the area Help and the stripe has been part of the stripe has been part of the area Help and the stripe has been part of the stripe has been part of the area Help and the stripe has been part of the stripe has been part of the area Help and the stripe has been part of the stripe has been part of the area Help and the stripe has been part of the stripe has been part of the area Help and the stripe has been part of the stripe has been part of the stripe has been part of the area Help and the stripe has been part of In Lygon and Brunswick Streets, heritage has been preserved - very little development above two storeys Any development in precinct 4 should be done in a manner that preserves the heritage and minimises traffic impacts on McKean and Hodgkinson Streets Mandatory controls Should use mandatory heights and setbacks to constrain development Controls don't reflect consultant advice Council officers have inappropriately rejected expert advice and recommended 21.5 metres - Hansen previously recommended 18 metres which is an appropriate height Height/rear setbacks Six storeys would not preserve the visual landscape.
-Parapets and lacework currently stand out against the sky will disappear into the shadows Res Code B17 should be used on sites on Queens Parade, along with a maximum 4 storey height Lanes Council officers have inadequately assessed the impact on and canability of language assess in Presinct 4. will affect assess and narking 253 Resident - Rowe Street Council officers have inadequately assessed the impact on and capability of laneway access in Precinct 4 - will affect access and parking Height/heritage 233 Nesident - Nowe Street 6-10 storeys is unreasonable and doesn't fit with the heritage landscape Overlooking/overshadowing Development of that height will cause overlooking and overshadowing and will allow developers to profit at the expense of residents Housing need/affordable housing Good design and appropriate heights can accommodate the need for increased housing New development should provide social and affordable housing
+Overshadowing If Queens Parade were to be overshadowed it wouldn't be pleasant and would cause people to shop elsewhere - bad for traders Parking With increased density, parking will be a problem which will be another reason not to go to shop in Queens Parade Laneways Laneways are precious remnants of a bygone era - don't want them destroyed Plan Melbourne Direction 5.1.2 - local communities should lead the planning of their centres - community should be assisted to determine the built form 252 Resident - Noone Street Neighbourhood character/heritage Shopping strips such as Queens Parade are part of the fabric of the area In Lygon and Brunswick Streets, heritage has been preserved - very little development above two storeys Any development in precinct 4 should be done in a manner that preserves the heritage and minimises traffic impacts on McKean and Hodgkinson Streets Mandatory controls Should use mandatory heights and setbacks to constrain development Controls don't reflect consultant advice Council officers have inappropriately rejected expert advice and recommended 21.5 metres - Hansen previously recommended 18 metres which is an appropriate height Height/rear setbacks Six storeys would not preserve the visual landscape.
+Parapets and lacework currently stand out against the sky will disappear into the shadows Res Code B17 should be used on sites on Queens Parade, along with a maximum 4 storey height Lanes Council officers have inapequately assessed the impact on and capability of laneway access in Precinct 4 - will affect access and parking 253 Resident - Rowe Street Height/heritage • 6-10 storeys is unreasonable and doesn't fit with the heritage landscape Overlooking/overshadowing • Development of that height will cause overlooking and overshadowing and will allow developers to profit at the expense of residents Housing need/affordable housing • Good design and appropriate heights can accommodate the need for increased housing • New development should provide social and affordable housing